alestiago/trashy_town/packages/trashy_road/README.md

 💡 **Note**: [trashytown.com](https://trashytown.com) also works on **Mobile**.

-Alternatively, you can run your own local version by:
+Alternatively, you can run your own local version by using the Flutter SDK 3.19.0:

 ```sh
 # 🕹️ Play your local version of Trashy Town (from packages/trashy_road):